List of New Avengers story arcs: Annual #2

-Breaking into Tigra's home, The Hood learns that the team is hiding out in Doctor Strange's Sanctum Sanctorum.
+Breaking into Tigra's home, the Hood learns that the team is hiding out in Doctor Strange's Sanctum Sanctorum.
 The element of surprise is nearly lost when Spider-Man, having left, spots the Hood's crime syndicate across the rooftops and returns to the team in a panic.
 The New Avengers are caught off guard when they attack.
-Doctor Strange is easy prey for the villain, who shoots him several times before Wong intervenes.
+Strange is easy prey for the villain, who shoots him several times before Wong intervenes.

 After the battle, Strange confesses that he has been calling upon darker forces than he normally would lately and has begun to lose control.
 As he teleports away, the New Avengers are confronted by Ms. Marvel, who gives them an opportunity to escape.
 The only villain to escape is the Hood.
 Jessica Jones later arrives at Stark Tower with her baby, begging to be taken into safety in return for registering.